KorhanKoe/KorhanKoe/README.md

 👋 Hello!
 I'm Korhan, a recent graduate with a Bachelor of Applied Science from TH Köln.
-My academic journey has equipped me with a robust foundation in information technology, business process optimization, and data analytics.
+My academic journey has equipped me with a robust foundation in software development, business process optimization, and data analytics.

 💼 Armed with this degree, I bring a fresh perspective and an insatiable hunger for knowledge to the table.
 I'm passionate about leveraging technology to drive innovation and enhance business efficiency.